Cleaning Opal Jewellery

 - Remove the dip tray and rinse the jewellery under room temperature water to remove residue

 - Use a soft brush to clean any hard to reach areas

 - Gently dab the jewellery dry using a soft, lint free cloth

 - Give your jewellery a polish using a polishing cloth to bring out its shine.
 (Connoisseurs Ultrasoft Gold or Silver Polishing Cloths are ideal as they leave an anti tarnish layer)

-If you do not have access to this product then it is perfectly fine to use room temperature water with a tiny amount of mild washing up liquid instead of the delicate jewellery cleaner solution.
+If you do not have access to the Connoisseurs Delicate Jewellery Cleaner then it is perfectly fine to use room temperature water with a tiny drop of mild washing up liquid.
 It is important though to avoid any rapid temperature changes with opals though as they might crack and get damaged.

 Cleaning Doublet & Triplet Opal Jewellery

-Doublet & Triplet opals require a touch more care than it does a solid opal.
-Prolonged exposure to water may mean water getting in between the layers and ruining its look.
-To clean you doublet & triplet opal jewellery we recommend wetting a cloth with the delicate jewellery cleaner and gently wiping the jewellery clean.
-Another method is using Connoisseurs Jewellery Wipes to just gently wipe your jewellery clean.
+Doublet & Triplet opals require a touch more care than solid opals.
+Prolonged exposure to water may mean water getting in between the layers of the doublet or triplet which will ruin its look.
+To clean doublet & triplet opal jewellery we recommend lightly damping a soft lint free cloth with the mild washing up liquid mix or the delicate jewellery cleaner and gently wiping the jewellery clean as described in the previous section.
+Another great method of cleaning opal jewellery is using a jewellery wipe like Connoisseurs Jewellery Wipes.

 - Remove 1 dry wipe from the case.